HNGamingUK/syntropy-validator-ansible/README.md

 1. You have been provided your validator access key(s)
 2. You have already ordered your VPS(') or dedicated server(s) and have been provided the login credentials
-3. The operating syetem you are running is supported by the ansible playbook (see list below)
+3. The operating syetem of the VPS(') or dedicated server (s) is supported by the ansible playbook (see list below)
   - Debian 9, 10 & 11
   - Ubuntu 18.04 & 20.04
 4. You have at least a basic understanding of working with Linux